 At the commencement date of property leases the lease liability is calculated by discounting the lease payments.
 The discount rate used should be the interest rate implicit in the lease.
 However, if that rate cannot be readily determined, which is generally the case for property leases, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment with similar terms, security and conditions.
-The discount rate applied to the Group's leases under the portfolio approach is 4.5%.
-A 0.5% increase in the discount rate to 5% will result in a decrease in net present value of the total lease liability of £1,012,000 in 2022 (2021: £648,000).
-A 0.5% decrease in discount rate to 4% results in an increase in the net present value of the total lease liability of £1,067,000 in 2022 (2021: £683,000).
+The discount rate applied to the Group's leases under the portfolio approach is between 4.5% and 10.0%.
+A 0.5% increase in the discount rate to 5% and 10.5% will result in a decrease in net present value of the total lease liability of £883,000 in 2023 (2022: £1,012,000).
+A 0.5% decrease in discount rate to 4% and 9.5% results in increase in the net present value of the total lease liability of £927,000 in 2023 (2022: £1,067,000).